Thomas Fawkes is turning to stone, and the only cure to the Stone Plague is to join his father’s plot to assassinate the king of England.

 This is solid, creative, and “useful” fantasy.
 It reflects the reality where hypocrites, abusers, and power-mongers can darken every point of the belief spectrum.

 Thus, young Christians may especially identify with Thomas Fawkes’s journey.
 This story may help them consider, rather than abandoning color magic or masks altogether, instead following the only Source who creates these gifts.

-Best for: Young readers who love slow-burning, character-driven action, and delight in mixing (or sorting) fictional elements and real-life history.
+Best for: Young adult readers who love slow-burning, character-driven action, and delight in mixing (or sorting) fictional elements and real-life history.

 Discern: Moral “gray areas,” such as themes of faithful rebellion versus lawful persecution; antiheroes who lay down their lives for false beliefs; and examples of historical racism (which are rebuked in-story).

 What say you?